JoshuaEA54/portfolio-1/README.md

 - [React Intersection Observer](https://www.npmjs.com/package/react-intersection-observer "React Intersection Observer")
 - [Next PWA](https://www.npmjs.com/package/next-pwa "Next PWA")

-## :books: Aprende Más
+## :books: Learn More

-Para aprender más sobre Next.js, echa un vistazo a los siguientes recursos:
+To learn more about Next.js, take a look at the following resources:

-- [Documentación de Next.js](https://nextjs.org/docs) - aprende sobre las características y API de Next.js.
+- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Aprende Next.js](https://nextjs.org/learn) - un tutorial interactivo de Next.js.
+- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-Puedes revisar [el repositorio de GitHub de Next.js](https://github.com/vercel/next.js/) - ¡tus comentarios y contribuciones son bienvenidos!
+You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## :page_with_curl: Desplegar en Vercel
+## :page_with_curl: Deploy on Vercel

-La forma más fácil de desplegar tu aplicación Next.js es usar la [Plataforma Vercel](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) de los creadores de Next.js.
+The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Consulta nuestra [documentación de despliegue de Next.js](https://nextjs.org/docs/deployment) para más detalles.
+Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ---

-**Nota**: Si utilizas esta plantilla, por favor mantén los créditos al autor original según la licencia MIT.
+**Note**: If you use this template, please keep the credits to the original author according to the MIT license.

 <br />
-<p align="right">(<a href="#readme-top">volver arriba</a>)</p>
+<p align="right">(<a href="#readme-top">back to top</a>)</p>